 Ten Technical Tips for using Oracle SQL

 Oracle Structured Query Language (SQL) has been at the forefront of technological advancement since its creation in the late 1970’s, and a staple in the handling and exchange of data and information across the globe.
-For this reason, we thought it would be best to go over some tips for using Oracle, either for the newcomer, or the seasoned veteran.
+For this reason, we thought we would give our Ten Technical Tips for using Oracle SQL, either for the newcomer, or the seasoned veteran.

 So, without further ado, here is a collection of different pointers which could be utilised as a guideline to write and review custom SQL queries.
-However, it should be taken into account that this is not necessarily a perfect how-to guide to achieve the best tuning results, but it can provide ample reference and guidance to sidestep any possible mistakes and setbacks while working with Oracle SQL:
+However, it should be taken into account that this list of Ten Technical Tips for using Oracle SQL is not necessarily a perfect how-to guide to achieve the best tuning results, but it can provide ample reference and guidance to sidestep any possible mistakes and setbacks while working with Oracle SQL:

 - If and when it is necessary to set up a composite index, you can attempt to use the “Leading” column in the “WHERE” clause.
 Now while Index skip scan is a possible option, it will undoubtedly incur extra costs in producing virtual indexes, and it may not be always possible depending on the cardinality of the leading columns.